Weighted automata are compact and actively learnable: Efficient active learning algorithm for weighted automata

 \subsection{Termination}

-Since our candidate automaton agrees with $f$ on every value in $F$, it must be that the real automaton corresponding to $f$ must have more states than $\mathrm{rank}(F)$.
+Since our candidate automaton agrees with $f$ on every value in $F$, it must be that the real weighted automaton corresponding to $f$ must have more states than $\mathrm{rank}(F)$.
 At every counter-example query, we increase our rank by one, so if our world $f$ is represented by a minimum weighted automaton with $n$ states then after $n - 1$ counter-example queries we must have $rank(F) = rank(H_f)$.
-Since our automata agrees with $f$ on every value in $F$, the $n$th counter-example query gets it ``CORRECT".
+Since our automaton agrees with $f$ on every value in $F$, the $n$th counter-example query gets it ``CORRECT".
+If $m$ is the length of the longest-counterexample then the total number of membership queries is less than $1 + {n \choose 2} \lceil \log m \rceil$.